FerdinandBjerreWahl/BA/ReadMe.md

-## ESG Efficient Frontier Bachelor Thesis
+## Sustainable Portfolio Management Bachelor Thesis
 This repository contains the code and report for a bachelor thesis on the efficient frontier and ESG in portfolio optimization.

 ### Introduction